-For me, it was the excitement that comes with forging my own destiny and being my own boss, pursuing my passion, and ultimately, to profit from my hard work.
+For me, it was the excitement that comes with forging my own destiny and being my own boss, pursuing my passion, and ultimately, profiting from my hard work and a unique business model.

 Fortunately, my efforts paid off, and for many years, I managed to invest my profits outside my business to mitigate the risk associated with having all my eggs in one basket.
 Then, I was able to execute a successful transaction to private equity in 2017.